harness/developer-hub/kb/platform/harness-platform-faqs.md

 No, Harness does not support permission mapping or inheritance from external systems, including in various Single Sign-On (SSO) models.
 User permissions must be explicitly configured within the Harness Account, and as of now, there is no support for permission discovery or synchronization from external systems.
 All permissions need to be manually configured within the Harness Account.

-### Whenever I switch my Harness account, I encounter a login prompt, captcha, and the message "too many invalid login attempts, account blocked" despite having no invalid login attempts.
+### When I switch my Harness account, I get a login prompt, captcha, and the message "too many invalid login attempts, account blocked" despite having no invalid login attempts.
 Why does this happen?

 This issue may arise due to several reasons: